-While many people are familiar with the concept of a reverse mortgage, fewer know the ins and outs of HUD’s reverse mortgage program, the Home Equity Conversion Mortgage or “HECM.”
+While many people are familiar with the concept of a reverse mortgage, fewer know the ins and outs of the HECM (Home Equity Conversion Mortgage).
 This type of reverse mortgage comprises the vast majority of reverse mortgages closed in the U.S., is insured by the Federal Housing Administration, and follows the rules and regulations set by the Department of Housing and Urban Development (HUD).

 While some states have specific rules that apply to reverse mortgages beyond what the HECM program requires, the program is offered nationally, and with a few exceptions, HECMs are the same state to state.

-For anyone considering a reverse mortgage, it’s a good idea to have a basic understanding of what the HECM program is and how it works.
+Anyone considering a reverse mortgage should have a basic understanding of the HECM program and how it works.

 In this article, you will learn: